Notes with the power of Git.

 How is this different from desktop-first notes tools?

-Powerful desktop editors are great when you live at a keyboard-but Git backup is often added via plugins that behave inconsistently on phones.
-GitScribe is smaller in scope and optimized for Android first: one app whose core job is Markdown in repos you own, with history and sync designed for touch.
+Powerful desktop editors are great when you live at a keyboard, but Git backup is often added via plugins that behave inconsistently on phones.
+GitScribe is smaller in scope and optimized for mobile first: one app whose core job is Markdown in repos you own, with history and sync designed for touch.
 If you already keep a vault as plain Markdown in Git, GitScribe can work with that folder layout.

 A small team.
 A loud community.

 GitScribe is built in the open.
-The roadmap is public, and every weekly devlog includes a screenshot of what shipped.
-Help shape what an honest, mobile Git-native editor should be.
+The roadmap is public, and every devlog includes a screenshot of what shipped.
+Help shape what a mobile Git-native editor should be.

-Early-access testers get a free year of Pro, a custom welcome theme, and a direct line to the developer.
+Early-access testers get a free year of Pro, and help shape the future of GitScribe.

 No spam.
 One email when the beta is ready, one when v1 ships.
 Then silence.